Frequently asked questions

 Started in 2015, the HCLTech Grant is a Corporate Social Responsibility (CSR) commitment by HCL, through HCLFoundation, to strengthen and empower NGOs, engage with them, as well as recognize them for their path-breaking work.
 Currently focused on rural development, the HCLTech Grant is awarded in three thematic categories, namely Environment, Health, and Education.
 HCLTech Grant is designed to support breakthrough projects proposed by NGOs that have a proven track record of evident impact, high credibility, and a distinct ability to deliver.

 HCLFoundation (HCLF) was established in 2011 as the CSR arm of HCLTech.
-It is a value- driven, not-for-profit-organization, that thrives to contribute towards national and international development goals, bringing about a lasting positive impact in the lives of people, through long-term sustainable programs.
+It is a value-driven, not-for-profit-organization, that thrives to contribute towards national and international development goals, bringing about a lasting positive impact in the lives of people, through long-term sustainable programs.
+7.5M + lives impacted, 1,45,000+ people Linked with Social Security Schemes, 73,000+ acres of land greened and brought under community management and 3.27M+Saplings planted.
 For more details, please visit HCLFoundation.

-HCLTech Grant is HCL’s contribution towards Nation Building and is also one of the flagship programs under HCLFoundation, as part of its initiatives under the Corporate Social Responsibility regime.
+HCLTech Grant is HCLTech’s contribution towards Nation Building and is also one of the flagship programs under HCLFoundation, as part of its initiatives under the Corporate Social Responsibility.

-Presently HCLFoundation is implementing five flagship programs, namely Samuday, HCLTech Grant, Uday, and Power of one.
-HCLFoundation has also introduced 3 new initiatives i.e. Harit, My Clean City, and HCLFoundation Academy.
-For more details on the projects, please visit HCLFoundation.
+Presently HCLFoundation is implementing five flagship programs, namely Samuday, HCLTech Grant, Uday, My Clean City and Harit.
+HCLFoundation also has 3 Special initiatives i.e. My E- Haat, Power of One, HCLFoundation Academy and Sports for Change.
+For more details on the projects, please visitvisit HCLFoundation.

-Started in 2015, the HCLTech Grant has already completed nine editions and is now stepping into the X Edition in 2024.
+Started in 2015, the HCLTech Grant has already completed ten editions and is now stepping into the 11th Edition in 2025.

 Going to School, Education